Villefranche sur Mer... my home away from home.

 On this occasion, I had a beautiful self-contained apartment for one. whole. month.

-Learning French all day, relaxing at sidewalk bistros and drinking wine!
+Staying in Villefranche, learning French all day, relaxing at sidewalk bistros and drinking wine!
 Plenty of time to explore the region and fall in love with the language.
 Time to get to know the village and its people, appreciate the location, and swim in the beloved Mediterranean Sea.
 To languish on the beach at Beaulieu sur Mer, or swan around like a Baroness at the Villa Ephrussi.
 Perhaps catch the bus along the spectacular Moyenne Corniche to Eze, before the shops open and the tourists got there.
 Perfection.

 To live like a Frenchwoman, however briefly, and to become truly connected with this place that forevermore has my heart.
 I am in heaven here.